4Culture Grants + Calls

 Criteria

-• Resilience: your organization has clearly stated plans to remain in operation through 2023-2024 You have demonstrated organizational adaptability to changes in your community and in the field.
+• Resilience: your organization has clearly stated plans to remain in operation through 2025.
+You have demonstrated organizational adaptability to changes in your community and in the field.
 You have demonstrated responsiveness to your community’s needs.

 • Public benefit: your organization offers substantial public benefit through your programs and activities in a year.
 Public benefit may include—but is not limited to—any reduced cost or free admission, events, programs, or services offered to members of the public to increase access to heritage in King County.
-“Heritage” refers to the exchange of knowledge and experiences shaped by our past.

-• Equity: your organization has a focus on preserving the histories and/or heritage practices of marginalized communities, especially communities that are disproportionately impacted by structural racism.
+• Advancing Equity: your organization has a focus on preserving the histories and/or heritage practices of marginalized communities, especially communities that are disproportionately impacted by structural racism.
 This is not a requirement for funding.

-Equity Investment
+Equity Investment Score

 On-Site Reviews